jxnetapps/jrc-enquiry-assistant-operations/docs/CHAT_INQUIRY_API.md

 # Chat Inquiry Information API

-This document describes the Chat Inquiry Information API endpoints that allow you to manage chat inquiry data in MongoDB.
+This document describes the Chat Inquiry Information API endpoints that allow you to manage chat inquiry data in PostgreSQL with SQLite fallback.

 ## Overview